Yellow-rumped warbler: Taxonomy

-Since 1973, the American Ornithological Society has elected to merge the four forms above into one species.
+Since 1973, the American Ornithological Society has elected to merge the above forms above into one species.
 A 2017 proposal to split the yellow-rumped warbler into separate species failed.
 By contrast, the IOC World Bird List classifies the myrtle, Audubon's, and Goldman's as separate species (Setophaga coronata, Setophaga auduboni, and Setophaga goldmani, respectively), and the black-fronted warbler as a subspecies of S. auduboni.
 The bird's proper taxonomy remains a matter of debate.
 AviList, a recent attempt to harmonize competing taxonomies, provisionally retains Setophaga coronata as a single species pending further research into the contact zone between the myrtle and Audubon's forms.

 The myrtle form was apparently separated from the others by glaciation during the Pleistocene, and the Audubon's form may have originated more recently through hybridization between the myrtle warbler and the Mexican nigrifrons form.